-EDC 219 - Cognitive Learning Theories (3)
+EDU 219W - Cognitive Learning Theories (3)

 This course addresses brain and cognitive development from prenatal stages through middle childhood.
 Students examine child development in the context of learning theories.
 The implications of physical and social growth and development on instructional planning for effective learning are explored.
 A field experience where theories and concepts can be observed is part of this course and serves to inform classroom discussion and activities.
-Cross-listed as EDU 219.
+Additional Fee(s): Field Placement Fee

-EDC 220 - Literacy (4)
+EDC 227 - Literacy (4)